Last Updated on June 8, 2024 by Maged kamel

 First, we start with the elastic section modulus called Sx.
 When we have a rectangular section (b*h) under a moment, the stress at the upper fiber has reached the yield.
 The stress at the lower fiber has reached yield.

-The beam will deflect like this shape due to the bending moment.
+Due to the bending moment, the beam will deflect in this shape.
 The upper fiber will have compression stresses, while the lower fiber will have tension stresses.

-If the load acting on a beam is increased, more than the load creates the first yield in the upper fiber until the stress Fy propagates from the upper fiber to a lower one and the section becomes fully yielded and thus, we get our plastic neutral axis.
+If the load acting on a beam is increased, more than the load creates the first yield in the upper fiber until the stress Fy propagates from the upper fiber to a lower one, and the section becomes fully yielded.
+Thus, we get our plastic neutral axis.

 The stress profile has changed from a triangle to a trapezium shape.
-Ultimately, it will become a rectangular shape, as shown in the sketch.
+Ultimately, it will become rectangular, as shown in the sketch.

 If we consider the symmetry, the area above the Plastic neutral axis is equal to half the area or A/2, where A is the total area of the whole section.
 A compression force will act on the upper section.

-This force at plastic stage Cp=Fy* area of a rectangle (b*h/2), or Fy* area of a rectangle (b*h/2), there will be a tension force Tp equal to compression force Cp, for the lower portion below the P.N.A, Cp =Tp =Fy*(b*h/2).
+This force at plastic stage Cp=Fy* area of a rectangle (b*h/2), or Fy* area of a rectangle (b*h/2), will have a tension force Tp equal to compression force Cp.
+For the lower portion below the P.N.A, Cp =Tp =Fy*(b*h/2).

-Both forces will act on the Cgs, the center of gravities, at h/4 above and below the neutral axis.
-The term yct is the distance between the tension and compressive forces, be equal to (h/4)+(h/4)=h/2.
+Both forces will act on the Cgs, the center of gravity, at h/4 above and below the neutral axis.
+The term yct is the distance between the tension and compressive forces, and it is equal to (h/4)+(h/4)=h/2.

 Let us write the following information in an equation, where Cp=Tp=Fy*A/2, while yct=h/2.
 The plastic moment Mp=Fy*(A/2)*(h/2).